gnsinnott/TBA-SPACE-GAME/README.txt

 ------------------------
 ABOUT THIS PROJECT
 ------------------------
-This project implements a game that allows a player to travel through spcae on a spaceship of there choosing and discover new planets.
+This project implements a game that allows a player to travel through space on a spaceship of there choosing and discover new planets.